Introduction

 Like all waves, infrared waves have wavelengths.

 A given gas absorbs infrared waves of different wavelengths differently.
-If you take CO2, it maximally absorbs infrared waves with wavelengths of about 4.25 micrometers.
+If you take CO2, it maximally absorbs infrared waves with wavelengths of about 4.25 micrometres.

-On the other hand, nitrous oxide maximally absorbs infrared waves with wavelengths of about 4.5 micrometers.
+On the other hand, nitrous oxide maximally absorbs infrared waves with wavelengths of about 4.5 micrometres.

 This property is useful for the system to measure a chosen gas.
 Therefore, to measure CO2, you will design your infrared source to emit a wavelength of 4.25.
 In this way, it will not measure nitrous oxide.